-Entry level IT resume, no experience… Does it mean you have nothing to offer to potential recruiters?
-Not ar all!
+Entry-level IT resume, no experience… Does it mean you have nothing to offer to potential recruiters?
+Not at all!
 Your aim is to get noticed and win your first job, so the best way to do so is to create an eye-catching design of your resume.

-Entry level IT resume objective should be short and to the point.
+Entry-level IT resume objectives should be short and to the point.
 For instance, “To obtain a full-time position in the area of Information Technology” is a good one.

 Use Your E-mail Address

 The first impression you create as a potential candidate for a position is with the help of your e-mail address.
 Silly college e-mail addresses can hurt your application, while an address focused on your profession will act as a headline to tell the hiring manager who you are and what the communication is about.

 Think of possible addresses such as [email protected].
 Don’t worry, if your choice is already taken; just add some relevant numbers like your zip code or date of birth.

 What is more, make sure you understand the difference between your resume and CV.
 The last thing you want is to send the document they will not read.

 Make a Quality Page Header